Saturday, November 15, 2025

 Movie: The Devil Is a Woman (Josef von Sternberg, 1935)

-The film begins at Carnaval in Seville, where a masked Antonio Galvan (Cesar Romero) spots Conchita (Marlene Dietrich) through the crowd.
-She invites him to look for her, without letting herself be found, prompting a pursuit through the partying city, until she passes him a note through an interloper to meet her the next day in the forest for a carriage ride.
-Smitten, Antonio fails to realise that the carnival decorations masking Seville's streets and residents might be an ominous symbol of false, slippery identities, but he gets a clearer warning bumping into his old friend Don Pasqual (Lionel Atwill).
+Von Sternberg's film, mainly about the woman, begins at Carnaval in Seville, where a masked Antonio Galvan (Cesar Romero) spots Conchita (Marlene Dietrich) through the crowd.
+She invites him to look for her, without letting herself be found, prompting a pursuit across the partying city, all the way to her home.
+Sneaking outside her window, Antonio receives a note to meet her the next day in the forest for a carriage ride.
+Smitten, he fails to see the carnival decorations masking Seville's streets and residents as an ominous symbol of false, slippery identities, but he gets a clearer warning, bumping into his old friend Don Pasqual (Lionel Atwill).
 In a long flashback he tells of his own misbeggoten history with Conchita and how she consistently manipulated him, taking his money and his heart.
-Dietrich gives a great, funny performance, playing an unconvincing pretender.
-The obvious insincerity of her assurances, throughout the years, that she truly loves Don Pasqual is entirely disconnected from his own account, presenting Conchita as a conniving hustler when he should see right through her.
-Von Sternberg gives him no sympathy.
-The later revelation that he tried to warn away his friend because he is still in love with Conchita, doesn't negate that he was, and still is, a willfull sucker being misled by Conchita, Antonio, and his own illusions.
-It does however lead to a duel between the two men, which mostly sets up a perfect opportunity for Conchita to use her manipulating powers to their full effect.
+Dietrich gives a great, funny performance, playing an unconvincing actress.
+Her obvious pretence, throughout the years, of true love is entirely disconnected from Don Pasqual's own account, presenting Conchita as a conniving, convincing hustler.
+Von Sternberg has little sympathy.
+The later revelation that "Pasqualito" tried to warn away his friend under false pretenses motivated by his enduring feelings for Conchita, doesn't negate that he was, and still is, a willfull sucker being misled by Conchita, Antonio, and his own illusions.
+It does however lead to a duel between the two men, which mostly sets up a perfect opportunity for Conchita to use her powers to their full effect.

 No comments: